Chenlulu2020/Chenlulu2020.github.io/_posts/2024-03-13-How to Study Cities.md

 - How to design sites, districts, and entire cities and city regions, urban placemaking, the impact of globalization and information technology on cities and the probable future of cities, city regions, and the world city network

-What cities are？→Descriptive theory, Functional theory：
+What cities are？→Descriptive theory, Functional theory

 What cities “ought to be”? →Normative theory